top of page

 0

 One of the most common pitfalls in drafting MSAs is the vagueness in defining terms and conditions.
-Ambiguity can lead to disputes over interpretation, which in turn can disrupt supply chain continuity and relationships.
+Vague terms cause disputes, disrupting supply chain continuity.

 Solution: Ensure that all terms, including definitions of key concepts (e.g., “delivery,” “quality,” ”force majeure"), are clearly defined.
 Engage knowledgeable people from engineering and legal counsel to review all provisions for clarity and precision, reducing the likelihood of misunderstandings.